Microsoft-OpenHack/DevSecOps-Artifacts/README.md

 * Linux/WSL - provisioning scrips are using Bash
 * jq - the jq command line processor (`sudo apt-get install jq`)
-* git - the DevOps provisioning script is pushing to the repo, make sure you have configured your email and name: `git config --global user.email "..."` and `git config --global user.name "..."`
 * Azure CLI - with JSON as the default output format (`az configure`)

 ### High Level Overview